kamil-markowski/GuessMovie/README.md

 # GuessMovie - Udacity

-This just file for practice and understnading the structure, code taken, walked  from Github resorces.
+This just file for practice and understnading the structure, code taken, walked through using Github resorces.